ave-llan/music-machine/README.md

 guide.construction()  => [ 'C5', 'D5' ]
 ```

-There is only choice for the next few notes as we are on the `JupiterTheme` route in the grammar.
+There is only one possible note for the next few choices as we are on the `JupiterTheme` route in the grammar.
 ```
 guide.choices()   =>  [ 'F5' ]
 guide.choose('F5')

 guide.choices()   =>  [ 'E5' ]
-guide.choose('F5')
+guide.choose('E5')

 guide.choices()   =>  [ 'F5', 'A5' ]
 ```